ada-lyn/ada-lyn.github.io/index.md

 *Approach*

 We will create a scatter plot, with on the x axis the first vote, on the y axis the average of the resulting votes.
 We exclude the first vote for the average calculation since it could affect the average.
 For example if it was significantly lower, and there would not be many votes, it could pull the average down.
+We will also only include products with at least 5 reviews, since we want to exlude any potential randomness due to such a low amount of reviews.

 If there was no herding behaviour effect, we would expect a uniform cloud centered at [c_avg,c_avg], where c_avg is the average country difference.
-Since we did not observe any bias in the last section, we expect this value to be roughly 0.
+Since we did not observe any signifcant bias in the last section, we expect this value to be roughly 0.
 If herding behaviour is present, we still expect a point cloud centered at [c_avg,c_avg], but there will be a positive correlation between the first rating and the average rating.

 <p float="left">